Aliases for CETN2 Gene

 Caltractin belongs to a family of calcium-binding proteins and is a structural component of the centrosome.
 The high level of conservation from algae to humans and its association with the centrosome suggested that caltractin plays a fundamental role in the structure and function of the microtubule-organizing center, possibly required for the proper duplication and segregation of the centrosome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CETN2 Gene

-CETN2 (Centrin, EF-Hand Protein, 2) is a Protein Coding gene.
-Diseases associated with CETN2 include xeroderma pigmentosum, group c.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include calcium ion binding and microtubule binding.
+CETN2 (Centrin 2) is a Protein Coding gene.
+Diseases associated with CETN2 include Xeroderma Pigmentosum, Complementation Group C and Xeroderma Pigmentosum, Variant Type.
+Among its related pathways are Cell Cycle, Mitotic and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and microtubule binding.
 An important paralog of this gene is CETN1.